 Many children already have complicated inner disturbances that derive from their particular endowment and complex early experiences.
 These become woven into unconscious fantasy constellations that then interfere with ongoing development.
 These constellations take much time to unravel and first require the careful building up of a trusting relationship between child and analyst.

 Recent research has impressively shown the great advantage of the intensity of psychoanalytic treatment, even with very young children, for many of the anxiety disorders, as well as for the more severe behavior and relational disturbances of childhood.
-The research highlights that the intensity of treatment (four times a week) allows the child and adolescent the necessary continuity and strength of relationship with the analyst to fully explore and bring to light deeply hidden fears and anxieties.
+The research highlights that the intensity of treatment (four times a week) allows the child and adolescent the necessary continuity and strength of relationship with the analyst to bring to light and fully explore deeply hidden fears and anxieties.